What are Impossible Pork and Impossible Sausage?

 Are Impossible Pork and Impossible Sausage vegan?
 What do they taste like?

-Yes, both Impossible Pork and Impossible Sausage are 100% plant-based.
-These meat replacements are specifically designed to taste as close to the real thing as possible without the use of any meat products or by-products.
-Many of the attendees at CES 2020, who were among the first to try these products, agreed that the texture and flavor of both pork alternatives were very similar to authentic pork and sausage.
+Yes, both Impossible Pork and Impossible Sausage are 100% plant-based and are considered vegan pork.
+These meat replacements are specifically designed to taste and feel as close to the real thing as possible without the use of any meat products or by-products.
+Many of the attendees at CES 2020, who were among the first to try these products, agreed that the flavor and texture of both pork alternatives were very similar to authentic pork and sausage.